tokenn-com/ico/README.md

 * address of prior to this created Whitelist instance
 * address of newly created TOKEN instance
 * (tokens per wei) rate
-* address of newly created Uniswap Market

 ### Features

-Ownable - The TOKEN contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
+Ownable - The TOKEN contract is ownable, thus exposing a method to its owner for transferring the ownership to a new address.
 But since TokenSale is its owner and doesn’t use this feature, it will stay its TOKEN’s owner forever.

 Pausable - The trade of tokens, i.e. transfer from one account to another, of tokens can be halted and continued by its owner (see Lifecycle).

-Mintable - The TOKEN instance’s owner is able to mint some tokens, i.e. create new tokens and increase any account’s token balance.
+Mintable - The TOKEN instance’s owner is able to mint tokens, i.e. create new tokens and increase any account’s token balance.

 ### Accounts/Roles

 Owner - The TokenSale instance will own the TOKEN instance.

 Token holders - The TOKEN contract by itself does not impose any restrictions on which accounts can hold tokens.
-But as the contract instance is owned by a TokenSale instance, there are some limitations on how to get tokens:
+But as the contract instance is owned by a TokenSale instance, there are limitations on how to get tokens:
 1. Being a presale buyer and receiving tokens from the instance owner before the crowdsale period starts.
 2. Becoming whitelisted by the Whitelist instance’s owner, thus being allowed to purchase tokens during the crowdsale period.
 3. The predefined wallet and reward accounts will get their allocated tokens at the end of crowdsale period.
 4. Tokens allocated by the Locked instance owner, which are available after the retention period has ended.
 5. Being the receiver of a freely tradable ERC20 compliant token transfer after the crowdsale has ended.

-Lifecycle
+### Lifecycle

-Paused
-When an TOKEN instance is created its state will be set paused, therefore, token minting is possible but trade/transfer is not.
+Paused - When an TOKEN instance is created its state will be set paused, therefore, token minting is possible but trade/transfer is not.

-Unpaused
-After the crowdsale period has ended, the TokenSale instance has to be finalized manually (or by any off-chain automatism).
+Unpaused - After the crowdsale period has ended, the TokenSale instance has to be finalized manually (or by any off-chain automatism).
 The TokenSale instance will unpause its TOKEN instance making tokens transferable from token holders to any Ethereum accounts.
 TokenSale ensures that minting of tokens is not possible anymore.

-Constraints
-The TOKEN by itself doesn’t impose any restrictions on when it is paused/unpaused or beneficiaries of minted or transferred tokens as these are controlled by the owning TokenSale instance.
+Constraints - The TOKEN by itself doesn’t impose any restrictions on when it is paused/unpaused or beneficiaries of minted or transferred tokens as these are controlled by the owning TokenSale instance.

-Pause/Unpause
-The pause/unpause state can be changed by the owning TokenSale instance only.
+Pause/Unpause - The pause/unpause state can be changed by the owning TokenSale instance only.

-Minting
-The amount and receivers of minted tokens is controlled by the owning TokenSale instance only.
+Minting - The amount and receivers of minted tokens is controlled by the owning TokenSale instance only.

-Total Supply
-The  maximum  total  supply  of  tokens  is  controlled  by  the  owning  TokenSale  instance’s  minting restrictions  and  won’t  exceed  TOTAL_TOKENS_FOR_CROWDSALE (see  Crowdsale  Constants)  before crowdsale finalization.
+Total Supply - The  maximum  total  supply  of  tokens  is  controlled  by  the  owning  TokenSale  instance’s  minting restrictions  and  won’t  exceed  TOTAL_TOKENS_FOR_SALE (see  Crowdsale  Constants)  before crowdsale finalization.
 After  crowdsale  finalization  the  total  amount  of  tokens  is  fixed  to  TOTAL_TOKENS_SUPPLY  (see Crowdsale Constants).

-End of Crowdsale
-The crowdsale ends if either the crowdsale period elapsed or all available tokens were purchased.
+End of Crowdsale - The crowdsale ends if either the crowdsale period elapsed or all available tokens were purchased.
 In the latter case the crowdsale will end before its predefined end time.

 If the total supplied tokens is below a predefined cap (see Constants: TOTAL_TOKENS_SUPPLY), the remaining tokens (i.e. the difference) will be minted for _wallet addresses (see above).
 The TOKEN instance will be unpaused, so that tokens become free tradable/transferable.

 ## Locked

 A Locked instance has to be deployed prior to finalization of crowdsale.
-It receives a fixed share of TOKEN (see TokenSale Constants:  LOCKED), thus becoming a token holder.
+It receives a fixed share of tokens (see TokenSale Constants:  LOCKED), thus becoming a token holder.
 It allows the distribution of its tokens.
-The assigned owners can transfer these to their own accounts as soon as the retention period has expired.
+The assigned accounts can transfer these to their own accounts as soon as the retention period has expired.

 ### Features

 Ownable - The Locked contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
+The owner can assign token shares to team members and advisors.
+The owner can destroy it after the destruction period.

 Retention period - The withdrawal of tokens is blocked for 365 days after the finalization of the crowdsale.
 During the first 365 days after contract instance creation the token share of team members and advisors can be set, but no one will be able to transfer them to their own account.

-Unlock Period
-After  the  retention  period  has  ended,  team  members  and  advisors  are  allowed  to  unlock  their  token share, thus triggering the transfer to their own accounts.
+Unlock Period - After  the  retention  period  has  ended,  team  members  and  advisors  are  allowed  to  unlock  their  token share, thus triggering the transfer to their own accounts.

 Destruction - At least 500 days after finalization of the crowdsale, this contract instance can be destroyed by the contract’s owner.
 All remaining tokens of this contract instance will be transferred to the owner’s account.
 Team members and advisors who have not unlocked their tokens share will lose them.

+Team Member or Advisor -  A number of tokens can be assigned to these accounts.
+After the expiration of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.

+### Constraints

+Allocation - The amount of allocated tokens can be set for every team member or advisor account only once.
+The total amount of allocated tokens must not exceed the predefined cap (see Constants).

+Total Supply - The  predefined cap of allocated tokens must not be greater than the amount of initially minted tokens LOCKED, otherwise it would be possible to allocate more tokens than available, i.e.  some team members won’t be able to unlock their share.

+## Uniswapper

+A Uniswapper instance has to be deployed before the crowdsale commences.
+It receives a fixed share of tokens (see TokenSale Constants:  UNISWAPPER), thus becoming a token holder.
+It also receives a percentage of ETH raised.
+It sends the tokens and ETH to the token's Uniswap Market and receives the Uniswap liquidity tokens.
+Its owner can return the Uniswap Liquidity tokens after the retention period and receive the tokens plus ETH.
+It allows the distribution of its tokens.
+The assigned accounts can transfer these to their own accounts as soon as the retention period has expired.

-### Accounts/Roles
+### Features

-Owner - The owner can assign token shares to team members and advisors.
+Ownable - The Locked contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
+The owner can assign token shares to team members and advisors.
 The owner can destroy it after the destruction period.

+Retention period - The withdrawal of tokens is blocked for 365 days after the finalization of the crowdsale.
+During the first 365 days after contract instance creation the token share of team members and advisors can be set, but no one will be able to transfer them to their own account.

+Unlock Period - After  the  retention  period  has  ended,  team  members  and  advisors  are  allowed  to  unlock  their  token share, thus triggering the transfer to their own accounts.

+Destruction - At least 500 days after finalization of the crowdsale, this contract instance can be destroyed by the contract’s owner.
+All remaining tokens of this contract instance will be transferred to the owner’s account.
+Team members and advisors who have not unlocked their tokens share will lose them.

 Team Member or Advisor -  A number of tokens can be assigned to these accounts.
 After the expiration of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.